 Rabbi Soloveitchik said he wrote on philosophy in English and on law in Hebrew, always in long hand.
-"When I hold the pen in my hand it makes me think and my vocabulary expands," he explained.
+"When I hold the pen in my hand it makes me think and my vocabulary expands," he exures ranging from Hindu philosophers to Hegel and Pascal as his intellectual sources.
+He keeps informed on current trends in philosophy and so-cial thought and a legal decision on something like the use of sophisticated new appliances on the Sabbath is apt to hinge on his interpretation of a new theory about the nature of electricity.

-The unique status of Joseph Soloveitchik is due principally to the fact that he is a master not only of Talmudic law but also of philosophy and is capable of extracting a modern value system out of the halacha, or Jewish legal system.
+The unique status of Jo-seph Soloveitchik is due principally to the fact that he is a master not only of Talmudic law but also of philosophy and is capable of extracting a modern value system out of the halacha, or Jewish legal

-It is this ability to synthesize Jewish Orthodoxy with Western culture that invites comparison with figures such as Sampson Raphael Hirsch, the 19th-century founder of the neo-Orthodox movement, and Abraham Kook, the chief rabbi of Palestine from 1920 to 1935.
+It is this ability to syn-Orthodoxy Jewish thesize with Western culture that invites comparison with figures such as Sampson Raphael Hirsch, the 19th-century founder of the neo-Orthodox movement, and Abraham Kook, the chief rabbi of Palestine from 1920 to 1935.
+Rabbi Soloveitchik lists fig-